-Impress uses the first name, last name and initials of a user stored in User Data for document properties, optional author field used in slides, and identification of any comments made.
+Impress uses the first name, last name and initials of a user that is entered into User Data for the document properties, optional author field used in slides, and identification of any comments inserted into the file.

-- 1) Go to Tools > Options (macOS LibreOffice > Preferences) on the Menu bar to open the Options LibreOffice dialog (Figure 298).
-The list on the left-hand side of the dialog changes to match the LibreOffice module that is open. - 2) Click the expansion marker next to LibreOffice on the left-hand side and select User Data to open the user data options page for LibreOffice.
+- 1) Go to Tools > Options (macOS LibreOffice > Preferences) on the Menu bar to open the Options LibreOffice dialog (Figure 299).
+The list on the left-hand side of the dialog changes to match the LibreOffice module that is open. - 2) Click the expansion marker next to LibreOffice on the left-hand side and select User Data to open the user data options page for LibreOffice. - 3) Enter or edit details in Address and Cryptography sections.
+These details are used for the document properties in a LibreOffice file. - 4) Click OK to save the changes and close the Options LibreOffice dialog.